Rajan316/healthcare-analytics/Framingham/README.md

 # calculate null accuracy
 y_test.value_counts().head(1) / len(y_test)
 ```
 The null accuracy is 85.6%.
-Seems like there is just a slight improvement in accuracy from our original model and the baseline model.
+There is only a slight improvement in accuracy for our model from the baseline model.

 Accuracy is not an appropriate metric in this scenario.
-We employ ROC curve to further understand performance of our model on unknown data.
+We employ ROC curve to further understand performance of our model on test data.
 Let us retrain our data using logistic regression this time using a parameter called 'balanced' which would handle imbalance in the data by changing the threshold set by logistic regression model:

-* Train the algorithm on training data.
+* Retrain the algorithm on training data.

 ```{python model}
 logreg = LogisticRegression(class_weight='balanced')